render-examples/elysiajs-hello-world/README.md

 See the [ElysiaJS quickstart guide](https://docs.render.com/deploy-elysiajs) for full details.

 Notes:
 * The `render.yaml` file in this repository sets the `BUN_VERSION` environment variable to demonstrate [how to set the Bun version](https://docs.render.com/bun-version) on Render.
-Feel free to adjust this version as you wish.
+Feel free to adjust the version as needed.